Orleans County, Vermont: Education

 There are three public high schools in the county: North Country Union High School (1063 students), Lake Region Union High School (396), and Craftsbury Academy (59).
 Wheeler Mountain Academy, grades 7–12, aids students who have emotional, behavioral or learning challenges.
 15 are enrolled.
 United Christian Academy is a private religious school K-12, enrolling 108 students.

 In 2007, the juniors in three public secondary schools in three different schools districts, North Country, Lake Region, and Craftsbury, scored lower than the state averages on standardized tests with one exception.
 North Country scored better than average in reading.
 Areas tested were math, reading and writing.

 In 2008, there was no correlation between the performance of students on the standardized New England Common Assessment Program tests and poverty (free lunch).
 The five wealthiest schools were among the ten worst performers; of the five poorest schools, three were among the top ten performers in the county.
 Schools in the Orleans Central Supervisory Union(the top four) appeared to outperform the North Country Supervisory Union (eight out of ten worst performing).

 There are about 85 home schooled students in the county, grades 1–12.

 The Northeast Kingdom Learning Services is a non-profit agency that provides a central clearing house for learning services.
 It is located in the village of Orleans.

-The Central Orleans Family Education Center was establishined in 2002 to offer childcare, pre-K programs, after-school programs, and migrant education classes in the village of Orleans.
+The Central Orleans Family Education Center was established in 2002 to offer childcare, pre-K programs, after-school programs, and migrant education classes in the village of Orleans.

 Higher education

-Craftsbury Common is home to Sterling College, an accredited four-year institution with nearly 100 students.

 The city of Newport is home to a branch of the Community College of Vermont which enrolls nearly 300 students.
 It awards an Associate's Degree for these undergraduate studies.

+Craftsbury Common was home to Sterling College, an accredited four-year institution with nearly 100 students.
+It closed in 2026.